Hyundai Kona SUV (2017 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 The Kona is not a spectacular car to drive, but it feels light and easy around town and secure and stable on the motorway.
 Although it’s a compact car, it still manages to feel airy with enough space for four to travel in comfort.
-Add in plenty of equipment and an extensive warranty and all of a sudden, you’re running out of excuses not to buy a Kona.
+With petrol, hybrid and full-electric power options, plenty of equipment and an extensive warranty, you’re running out of excuses not to buy a Kona.

 - Plenty of equipment

 The Kona is one of the more striking compact SUVs to hit the UK in recent times.
 It continues the current trend for dual lighting, with the LED daytime running lights sitting on top of the headlights.
 A roof-mounted rear spoiler, complete with third brake light, a pair of integrated roof rails, and extensive use of black lower body cladding all emphasise the robust, off-road look.
 The electric model stands out with a different grille to the rest of the range, under which you'll find the charging port.

 There are a range of trim levels depending on which power option you go for, but all of them have alloy wheels.

 Although it’s not as outlandish as the exterior design, the Kona still manages to look pretty stylish inside.
 The use of colour-coded stitching on the steering wheel and seats and splashes of complementary body-coloured paint on the air vents, gear shifter and starter button surrounds, make it easier to forgive the hard, shiny plastics on the dashboard and door trims.